fatkhullin/fatkhullin.github.io/research/theoretical-foundations.md

     <p><strong>Key Contributions</strong>:</p>
     <ul style="margin-top:6px;">
-      <li>Analysis of optimization algorithms under hidden convexity (<a href="https://arxiv.org/abs/2401.00108">SIAM J. Optim., 2025</a>); helps to resolve open questions in reinforcement learning and variationsl inference.
+      <li>Analysis of optimization algorithms under hidden convexity (<a href="https://arxiv.org/abs/2401.00108">SIAM J. Optim., 2025</a>); helps to resolve open questions in reinforcement learning and variational inference.
       </li>
+      <li>Global convergence guarantees for natural gradient variational inference in non-conjugate models, using non-Euclidean projections and uncovering the hidden convexity in the variational loss (<a href="https://arxiv.org/abs/2510.19163">NeurIPS, 2025</a>).</li>
       <li>Using proporties of hidden convex structure for designing faster policy gradient methods in general utility RL (<a href="https://proceedings.mlr.press/v202/barakat23a.html">ICML, 2023</a>).
       </li>
       <li>Discovering new landscape structures in zero-sum game settings, which allow us improve complexities by orders of magnitude (<a href="https://epubs.siam.org/doi/10.1137/23M1626104">SIAM J. Contr.
 Optim., 2025</a>).</li>